zutobg/Crowdsale/README.md

 * Total max supply: 4,000,000 SOLID tokens

-6-month non-transferable period on all tokens, from the end of the main sale.
+6-month non-transferable period on all tokens, from the deployment of the token.

 ## Sale Details
 ### Sale
-- Total cap for sale to be 2,400,000 SOLID tokens.
+- Total cap for sale to be 800.000 SOLID tokens.
-- Length: 3 months
+- Length: 4 weeks

-### Discount Period
+### Bonus Structure
-- Cap of 1,200,000 SOLID tokens (30% of the total supply)
+Every week of the sale has a different bonus, with no individual cap, meaning that all tokens could be sold in the first week.
-- Duration: max 1 month
+- Week 1 - 25% Bonus
-- Discount: 20%
+- Week 2 - 15% Bonus
+- Week 3 - 5% Bonus
+- Week 4 - No bonus

 ### General Rules
 - Targeted at auditors, Ethereum projects, developers and security experts